jorgemorgado/puppet-metrics/README.md

 aptitude -y install sqlite3
 ```

-You also need to install the 'cloc' package.
+You also need to install the `cloc` package.
 To install it from sources, check
 [here](https://github.com/AlDanial/cloc) or [here](http://cloc.sourceforge.net/).

 And download the [D3.js](https://github.com/mbostock/d3/blob/master/d3.min.js)